pingfanw/The-Role-of-Nonuniformity-in-Generalization/README.md

 # Numerical Experiments of Paper "Beyond Sharpness: The Role of Nonuniformity in Generalization".
 This implementation includes consistent sharpness-aware minimization and kroncker factor approximate variance algroithms across Imagenet, CIFAR10/100, Mnist and food101 datasets.

----

-# The Role of Nonuniformity in Generalization

-**Numerical Experiments for the Paper “Beyond Sharpness: The Role of Nonuniformity in Generalization”**

----

 ## 1. Motivation and Background

 Understanding why deep neural networks generalize well, even when trained to near-zero training error, remains a fundamental open question in deep learning theory.